 The American Friends of the Israel Museum (AFIM) is a non-profit organization dedicated to supporting The Israel Museum, Jerusalem.

-Beyond financial support, AFIM inspires collectors and raises awareness of the Museum with special exhibitions, gallery visits, studio tours, concerts, gatherings, and other events.
+Beyond financial support, AFIM inspires collectors and raises awareness of the Museum with artist studio visits, exhibition tours, art collection visits, national and international trips, benefit galas, and other events and gatherings.
 Through these efforts, AFIM has helped create a global network of individuals committed to supporting Jerusalem’s Israel Museum.